 We value using our time and energy to embody the love of Jesus with people – those we know and folks we don’t yet know.
 We practice hospitality in our homes, as well as in our gatherings – in momentary kindness, as well as hosting well-planned parties.
 As a community living in the way of Jesus, we are compelled to bring mercy and justice to all our relationships and choices.
 We believe genuine compassion is active, and so we are always looking for ways to be a welcoming community especially for folks who feel marginalized in our city.

 Being missional is important to us.
 It’s a framework for how we prioritize our following of Jesus.
 In a nutshell this means living beyond ourselves – seeking ways to bring, in both word and deed, the good news of Jesus and his kingdom.
 To that end, we are engaged in mission both here in Calgary, in other parts of Canada, and further abroad.
-While the mission of Jesus exists in every context we do life (our neighbours, colleagues, friends, etc…) we collectively invest particularly with the partners in mission we’ve chosen as a church community.
+While the mission of Jesus exists in every context we do life (with our neighbours, colleagues, friends, etc…), we also invest particularly with our partners in mission we’ve chosen as a church community.

 Kurt & Marian Doersken

 We share financial support with our partners in mission, but our aim is to share much more than money.
 For instance, our Palm Sunday service this year featured a panel of four of our partners who shared from their wisdom and experience to help shape our discipleship journey here.
 All our partners receive our weekly church emails, so they can effectively pray for our community.
 This is one of the simple ways we “share life” together.
 We also do our best to visit one another.
 Rather than being a church parachuting in with stuff and ideas about the “right way” to do things, we are always looking for increased ways to be mutually reciprocating in our sharing.
 Our hope is that this two-directional sharing strengthens all our communities, as we experience the gifts of God in one another.

 JLYS (Jesus Loves You Society)